 Most people who are allergic to one type of shellfish are also allergic to the other type.
 There’s a chance you may be able to eat some varieties.
 However, doctors usually recommend that people with shellfish allergies avoid all varieties to be safe.

 Along with fish, shellfish allergies are the most common adult-onset food allergies.
 It’s estimated that more than 6.5 million American adults suffer from allergies to one or both, according to Food Allergy Research & Education.

-When compared to other allergies, a shellfish allergy is different in other ways as well.
+A shellfish allergy is different from other allergies in other ways as well.
 For example, allergic reactions to shellfish are unpredictable, sometimes occurring long after a person has consumed the allergen and has shown no other symptoms.
-In addition, allergic reactions to shellfish often become more severe with each exposure.
+Allergic reactions to shellfish also often become more severe with each exposure.

 - tingling in the mouth

 - skin reactions including itching, hives, or eczema

 - swelling of the face, lips, tongue, throat, ears, fingers, or hands

 - lightheadedness, dizziness, or fainting